Finnish Civil War prison camps: Executions and the Political Offence Court

-Before the establishment of the Political Offence Court (Valtiorikosoikeus), more than 5,000 capitulated Reds were shot by the decisions of the local Court-martials.
+Before the establishment of the Political Offence Court (Valtiorikosoikeus), more than 5,000 capitulated Reds were executed by the decisions of the local Courts-martial.
 The mass executions had started in February under the instructions given by the Commander-in-Chief Carl Gustaf Emil Mannerheim.
-Court-martials divided the prisoners into three groups: The first group included Red Guard leaders and members of the Red administration as well as all Reds accused of war crimes like murders, arson and looting.
-They were mostly given death penalties.
-The second group consisted of all other Red Guard members and associates who were given prison sentences.
-The third group was categorized as innocent and was released.
+Courts-martial divided the prisoners into three groups: The first group included Red Guard leaders and members of the Red administration as well as all Reds accused of war crimes like murders, arson and looting, who were mostly given death penalties.
+The second group consisted of all other Red Guard members and associates, who were given prison sentences.
+The third group was categorized as innocent and released.

-Mass executions were finally ceased by commander Mannerheim's order and the Political Offence Court was established in the late May.
+Mass executions finally ceased by Mannerheim's order and the Political Offence Court was established in late May to process the Red prisoners.
 It was composed of 145 separate courts which handled more than 75,000 cases.
 The Senate made a decision to keep the prisoners detained until each person's guilt could be examined.
 Capital punishment was given for 555 Reds but only 113 were executed, as it was possible to plea for mercy.

-The Estonian-born Hans Kalm alone was responsible of more than 500 executions at the Hennala prison camp in Lahti.
+The Estonian-born Hans Kalm alone was responsible for more than 500 executions at the Hennala prison camp in Lahti.
 At least 200 of his victims were women and the youngest of them were only 14 years old.
 104 of the 1,482 children held in prison camps died.
 Most of them died of starvation or disease but some 20 were executed, the youngest being only 9-year-old boy.

-Living conditions in the camps
+Conditions

+Conditions in the camps were terrible and mortality rates were particularly high, with average deaths per capita ranging from between 5% and 20% during their existence.
+The most infamous camp was Tammisaari in Ekenäs which, during the summer, an average of 30 prisoners died every day, making the total number of deceased up to 3,000 with a mortality rate of 34%.